Apple008811/n8n-ai-agent-job-search/README.md

 **🤖 Cursor Prompt**:
-> "Read each of my emails one by one, extract every job position into separate rows, get the job titles, links, work type and the local time when I received the emails"
+> "Read each of my emails one by one, extract every job position into separate rows, get the job titles, links, work type and the local time when I received the emails - the other details I'll add manually later"

 #### 4. **Loop Node**
 **Purpose**: Process each email individually